michaelkubina/SpotMicroESP32/assembly/README.md

 ![024 - Mount TFT Screen and Pushbutton](https://github.com/michaelkubina/SpotMicroESP32/blob/master/assembly/images/024_tft_and_pushbutton_post_exterior.png)

 ## Top and bottom Cover ##

-**ATTENTION!
-The bottom cover needs to be overhauled, so we could easily access the balance-charger-cable of the LiPo.
-In the current configuration we are not even able to mount 2S LiPo's into place!**

 | Total Amount | Part |
 |--------------|------|